pnpm/pnpm/.changeset/fast-papayas-heal.md

 "@pnpm/config": patch
 ---

 Symlink are not supported in the exFAT driver, and installation of dependencies will result in errors.
-Set the `node-linker` configuration in the exFAT driver to be `hoisted` by default.
+The doctor command checks if the current drive is exFAT and gives a warning message.